lindy-labs/wadray/README.md

 pytest
 ```

+## Formal Verification
+The WadRay library is not currently formally verified, but it will soon be formally verified by Lindy Lab's formal verification unit.

 ## Contribute

 We welcome contributions of any kind!
 Please feel free to submit an issue or open a PR if you have a solution to an existing bug.